dsoumis/InstaBOTGram/README.md

 5.Exit InstaBOTGram

 It is created by using Selenium framework.
-For this app to wokr one should download geckodriver matching your system from here https://github.com/mozilla/geckodriver/releases and put the .exe in PATH.
+For this app to work one should download geckodriver matching your system from here https://github.com/mozilla/geckodriver/releases and put the .exe in PATH.